Wildcat Stage Productions: History

 The company had many homes.
 They pioneered the use of the Pleasance Theatre in Edinburgh, now the home of a massive complex of venues during the Edinburgh Festival Fringe.
 It was offered what became the Clyde Theatre in Clydebank, originally part of the Singer Sewing Machine site.
 And it also worked at the Crawfurd Theatre, part of the teacher training campus at Jordanhill college.

 All the while, the company's scale and reputation was rising steadily.
 Its single most successful show, The Steamie (see below) began life as a small-scale tour in 1987.
 By contrast, in 1988, The Celtic Story filled the cavernous Pavilion Theatre in Glasgow for several weeks.
 Other large scale productions used the King's Theatre in Edinburgh (The Silver Darlings) and the newly converted Tramway venue (Border Warfare) in Glasgow.

 These two shows represented a renewal of the connection with John McGrath who wrote and directed both.
 Their success led the 1996 Edinburgh International Festival to commission another new play from McGrath which Wildcat would produce.
-A Satire of the Four Estates was loosely based on Sir David Lindsay's 16th century classic Ane Satyre of the Thrie Estaitis, adding the fourth estate, the media, to the objects of satirical derision.
+A Satire of the Four Estates was loosely based on Sir David Lyndsay's 16th century classic Ane Satyre of the Thrie Estaitis, adding the fourth estate, the media, to the objects of satirical derision.
 With its thinly veiled and none too subtle attacks on media moguls such as Rupert Murdoch, it delighted many but infuriated many more.

 Whether it led directly to the Scottish Arts Council's decision to stop supporting the company financially in 1997 remains a matter of speculation.
 The company and its many supporters in the Labour and Trade Union movement assumed ideological reasons lay behind the move.
 The SAC said that the company had simply run out of creative steam.

 It was a bitter blow for both MacLennan and Anderson.
 But their contribution to Scottish theatre did not end there.
-MacLennan went on to devise and then direct the hugely successful lunchtime theatre season, A Play, a Pie and a Pint at Glasgow’s Òran Mór venue until his death in 2014.
+MacLennan went on to devise and then direct the hugely successful lunchtime theatre season, A Play, a Pie and a Pint at Glasgow's Òran Mór venue until his death in 2014.
 Anderson continues to contribute music and lyrics across a wide range of outputs, not least the twice yearly pantomimes at Òran Mór.

 Character and Style

-The company’s work was direct, boisterous, noisy and raucous.
+The company's work was direct, boisterous, noisy and raucous.
 It actively engaged directly with audiences and depended heavily on the music and songs to carry both story and character.
 Cast members were expected to be able to sing and play at least one musical instrument as well as act.
 The live on-stage band and the cast were usually one and the same.
 It owed a lot to earlier forms of Scottish theatre, including the variety shows and seasonal pantomimes with which both Anderson and Maclennan had grown up.